 Lightest Runout Sensor

 I didn’t like the filament runout sensor that I had purchased early on in my 3D printing days, it was based on the ender style end stop as it seemed to add some resistance.
-It could get annoying when changing filaments especially when changing filament to a different colour when attempting manual multi-colour prints.
+It could get annoying when changing filaments especially when changing to a different colour whilst attempting manual multi-colour prints.

-I wanted to put the runout sensor nearer the toolhead so I get to use up more of the filament before the sensor triggers yet keep it lightweight enough so it doesn’t add momentum or add any additional movement while the toolhead moves around at higher speeds.
+I wanted to put the runout sensor nearer the toolhead so I get to use up more of the filament before the sensor triggers, yet keep it lightweight enough so it doesn’t add momentum or add any additional movement while the toolhead moves around at higher speeds.

 evolution of design